HeisenbugLtd/spat/README.md

 This is the main mode the tool is designed to be run in.
-It outputs the list of entities (i.e. Ada language identifiers) it finds in the `.spark` files that match the given filter option, see below).
+It outputs the list of entities (i.e. Ada language identifiers) it finds in the `.spark` files that match the given filter option (see below).

 By default, the output has no particular order, but as mentioned in the previous chapter, with the `--sort-by` option you can force one.